mattsousaa/STM32F767ZI_Bootloader/README.md

 * 📂 [02_User_app_STM32F7xxx](https://github.com/mattsousaa/STM32F767ZI_Bootloader/tree/master/02_User_app_STM32F7xxx) - User test application.
 * 📂 [03_Host_app](https://github.com/mattsousaa/STM32F767ZI_Bootloader/tree/master/03_Host_app) - Python host application.

-The binary of the test application must be contained in this same folder if the user wants to record it directly to the flash.
+The binary of the test application must be contained in the same folder *03_Host_app* if the user wants to record it directly to the flash.
 Such an operation is known as **In application programming (IAP)**.

 ## STM32F767ZI Memory Organization
 * Internal Flash memory also called as Embedded Flash memory of 2MB